New results on the global solvability and blow-up for a class of weakly dissipative Camassa-Holm equations: Introduction and main results

-is a solution to the corresponding non-dissipative system.
-The similar result also holds for the Novikov equation with cubic nonlinearity \cite{lenells2013weakly}.
-In terms of the exponentially time-dependent scaling \eqref{1.2}, one can directly obtain the local and global existence result for the damped system \eqref{1.1} in Sobolev spaces by corresponding results for non-dissipative equations.
-Within our knowledge, the existence of global strong solutions are usually proved under the reasonable shape conditions on initial data, such as the sign condition for initial momentum density $m(t,x)$, and the proof is strongly based on the blow-up results at hand and the invariant property of solutions along the characteristic curves.
+is a solution to the associated non-dissipative system.
+It is shown that the similar result also holds for the Novikov equation with cubic nonlinearity \cite{lenells2013weakly}.
+In terms of the exponentially time-dependent scaling \eqref{1.2}, the authors in \eqref{1.1} obtained the global existence result for the damped system \eqref{1.1} in Sobolev spaces.
+Since the existence of solutions to \eqref{1.1} is based on the transformation \eqref{1.2} and the known results for the corresponding non-dissipative equations, the proof depends on the sign condition on initial momentum, e.g. $m(0,x)\geq 0$, the proper blow-up criteria at hand as well as the method of characteristics.

-Our first aim in present paper is to prove the global Hadamard well-posedness for the damped system \eqref{1.1} in Besov spaces, without assuming shape conditions on initial data.
-Instead of using \eqref{1.2}, we shall take the following change of variables
+The \emph{main contribution} of this paper is to prove the global Hadamard well-posedness of strong solutions to \eqref{1.1} in larger Besov spaces, and analyse the influence of dissipative parameters $\lambda >0$ in the singular formulation of solutions.
+To this end, instead of the transformation \eqref{1.2}, we take the following change of variables:

-Then the Cauchy problem \eqref{1.1} can be reformulated as
+then the Cauchy problem \eqref{1.1} can be reformulated as

-Observing that the system \eqref{1.4} can be regarded as a perturbed two-component $b$-family equations with variable coefficients $e^{-2\lambda t}$.
-Indeed, our approach is motivated by the classical ODE theory, for example one can consider the initial value problem

-If one takes the change of variable $\widetilde{f}(t)=e^{\lambda t}f(t)$, then the last equation becomes $\frac{d\widetilde{f}(t)}{dt}=e^{\lambda t}g(t)$, which can be solved immediately.
-However, the transformed system \eqref{1.4} is a coupling of nonlinear PDEs, which makes the solvability of the equations more difficult.
-In this paper we shall overcome this difficulty by applying the Littlewood-Paley decomposition theory and transport equations theory in Besov saces.